 You’ve read the articles and watched the videos, and know that having an electric pressure cooker is a great way to save time in the kitchen.

-Choosing one of the instant pot sizes available can be a daunting task, though.
+Choosing one of the Instant Pot sizes available can be a daunting task, though.

 What types of meals, quantities of food, whether you’ll store it on the counter or in a cabinet and how you’ll go about cleaning it after each use are all considerations.

-We’ve taken a look at the different instant pot sizes available, and have put together this guide to save you time and make the choice an easier one.
+We’ve taken a look at the different Instant Pot sizes available, and have put together this guide to save you time and make the choice an easier one.

 Are you looking for the best pressure cooker for batch cooking?

-The best size for every day cooking for one or two people?
-Do you want to make your own healthy, homemade yogurt?
 Whatever your family size or cooking style, we’ve got you covered.

 Where to Start When Choosing an Instant Pot Size